Keith-S-Thompson/random-passwords/doc/gen-password.md

     This option may be given multiple times.
     (The other **-1...** options may only be given once.)
     Use **-1charset 0-9 -1charset 0-9** for 2 decimal digits.

+    NOTE: A literal hyphen **-** character should be specified first or last; otherwise it specifies a range.

 - **-split N**